Mikaela-G/Reddit_Toxicounter/README.md

 Everyone:
 - Gaining access to Perspective API
 - Exploratory Data Analysis
-- Deciding what information we want to use in our dataset
+- Deciding what columns we want to drop from our dataset
+- Learn about modeling and decide which algorithms to use

 Mikki and Angel:
 - Parsing JSON and creating dataset (by the end of finals week)